William H. Sullivan: Later career

 He later served on the boards of the Lincoln Center, the International Center, and the U.S.–Vietnam Trade Council.
+He also headed the American Assembly at Columbia University, which had been briefly headed by General Dwight Eisenhower before he was elected President, from 1979 to 1986.
+In 1981, Sullivan published Mission to Iran, a memoir of his time as ambassador.
+His autobiography, Obbligato: Notes on a Foreign Service Career, was published in 1984.

 In 1988 he received an overture to begin steps towards U.S.–Vietnam normalization from his former North Vietnamese negotiations counterpart Nguyen Co Thach, who had become Vietnam's Deputy Prime Minister and Foreign Minister.
 Sullivan first traveled back to Vietnam in May 1989 to meet with Minister Thach, founded the U.S.–Vietnam Trade Council, and from then continued to work on steps towards the normalization.

 Following retirement, he lived a quiet life in Cuernavaca, Mexico, and later, Washington, D.C.

 Sullivan died on October 11, 2013, one day before his 91st birthday.
 He is survived by four children and six grandchildren.